smtbcn/smtbcn/README.md

-Hello, my name is Samet.
+Hello, my name is Samet BİÇEN.

-I am a freelance web developer.
+I’m a freelance web developer specialized in backend and full-stack development.

-I am also writing some articles about web development.
-So if you're interested, you can read it here.
-But unfortunately it's only in Turkish for now :/

-I started with HTML and CSS in 2010.
-I learned ASP and MySQL in 2011.
-I started learning Javascript a while ago.
-My current passion is now Javascript.
-Since 2011 I have been developing many web projects for my clients and myself.
+I occasionally write articles about web technologies, databases, and performance optimization — you can check them out if you’re interested (though they’re currently available only in Turkish).

+My journey began in 2010 with HTML and CSS, followed by Classic ASP and MySQL in 2011.
+Over the years, I’ve built and managed numerous web applications for both clients and my own projects.

+Recently, my main focus has shifted towards JavaScript and modern web ecosystems — continuously improving performance, scalability, and user experience in my projects.